China: a unique Internet landscape

 Internet Powerhouses And Their Aims

-The aim of the most of the app developers is the best quality service instead of the number of installs.
+The aim of most app developers is the best quality service instead of the number of installs.
 This can be deducted from the design of Chinese apps which have more features combined into one app compared to western apps which lean toward the constellation apps.

 The increase in available apps is leading to intense competition for users, and continuous innovation in distribution and discovery methods and practices.
 Some app developers focus on specific niches (e.g., Enjoy, a general restaurant discovery app created by the team behind Farben, specifically targets a wealthier urban population), while many app stores aim to make the discovery process more sophisticated and personalized.